-Just compare and contrast with something like this:
+Compare and contrast with something like this:

+Know what I mean?
 Now for the tips!

 Depending on your natural hair texture, you might not really even need to do much coaxing!
 So this is primarily for those of us with hair that’s on the fine, straight, flat side.
 (Sob.)

 Regular dry shampoos are not what you want here—you need a hair powder that morphs into a clear texturizing product once you rub it in your hair or between your fingers.

 Just sprinkle it around the top of your head (a little goes a long way but you can do it in sections underneath your part), and then start to work it in, pushing up from the roots.
 Pretty quickly, you should notice that it’s giving your hair some bulk and volume, as well as the beginnings of that fuzzy halo.
 Kevin Murphy has a great video demonstrating how to use his product.

 Then—to REALLY bring out those cute baby hairs, take your wrist (not your palm), and move it in a circular motion all across your hairline.
 It’s basically a twist on the backcomb method of teasing, and will instantly give you that halo we’re after.

 A few more things:

 - Skip the hairspray or any other prodz after you finish—they’ll ruin the effect.

 - If your hair is pulled back in an elastic, place both hands at the back of your head on either side of it, and gently pull forward.
 This will make your ‘do just ever so slightly looser.
 (Read: cooler.)